Right-wing politics: United States

-In the United States, following the Second World War, social conservatives joined with right-wing elements of the Republican Party to gain support in traditionally Democratic voting populations like white southerners and Catholics.
+In the United States, following the Second World War, social conservatives joined forces with right-wing elements of the Republican Party to gain support among traditionally Democratic voting populations like white southerners and Catholics.
 Ronald Reagan's election to the presidency in 1980 cemented the alliance between the religious right in the United States and social conservatives.

 In 2019, the United States populace leaned centre-right, with 37% of Americans self-identifying as conservative, compared to 35% moderate and 24% liberal.
-This was continuing a decades long trend of the country leaning centre-right.
+This was continuing a decades-long trend of the country leaning centre-right.

 The United States Department of Homeland Security defines right-wing extremism in the United States as "broadly divided into those groups, movements, and adherents that are primarily hate-oriented (based on hatred of particular religious, racial or ethnic groups), and those that are mainly anti-government, rejecting federal authority in favour of state or local authority, or rejecting government authority entirely.
 It may include groups and individuals that are dedicated to a single issue, such as opposition to abortion or immigration".